My name is Rebel and I live on an island in Florida. Let me tell you about my family and how I got here…

 My family got on a big bus and traveled to our new permanent home in Florida.
 It’s a big island with grass, palm trees, hills, and lots of things to climb on.
 I was a little nervous when I first got here.
 I had never touched grass or been out in the open before.
 But when the doors opened onto the island for the first time, I thought of my mother, Minnie, and I tried to be strong and brave to honor her.

 As it turned out there was nothing to worry about.
 In fact, I love it!
-There’s plenty of room to run around, to dig, to climb, and just to relax.
-There’s even a strong safe shelter for us to go inside if we want.
+There’s plenty of room to run around, to dig, to climb, and to relax.
+There’s even a strong, safe shelter for us to go inside if we want.

 I’m very happy now – After knowing only fear and pain for so many years, I never knew how wonderful life could be.
-I know it takes a lot of work for all of these humans to take care of me, my family and all the other rescued chimps.
-There are 11 other islands here just like mine and all together there are almost 300 of us who live in family groups of twenty or more.
+I know it takes a lot of work for all of these humans to take care of me, my family, and all the other rescued chimps.
+There are 11 other islands here just like mine, and altogether, there are more than 220 of us who live in family groups.

 I know it might be hard to believe, but this is the true story of my life…